KatharaFramework/Kathara-Labs/Community-Labs/README.md

 This page contains network scenarios created by the Kathará community.
 The aim is to share ideas and use cases among Kathará users.

-If you want to be added to this list, please contact us at [contact@kathara.org](mailto:contact@kathara.org), open an issue or directly create a PR.
+If you have something interesting to share, please let us know!

+You can email contact@kathara.org, open an issue in this repository or directly make a Pull Request.

+Contributions are always welcome!
-The Kathará Team is not responsible for maintaining the content of the external repositories below.

-Beware: the following network scenarios are not tested by the Kathará Team.
-For any problem, refer to the authors.
+**Beware**: The Kathará Team is not responsible for maintaining the content of the external repositories below.
+For any problem, refer directly to the authors.

 | Author | Name | Description | Link |